corruptcache/scholarship-sentinel/README.md

 *   `tests/`: Contains test scripts for the scrapers and alerts.
 *   `data/`: Stores the generated scholarship data (JSON and CSV).
 *   `config/`: Contains configuration files for the scrapers.
 Tweak schools and keywords to your liking.
+*   `logs/`: created automatically by the system and stores logs for debugging and monitoring purposes.
+*   `docs/`: Contains documentation for the project.

 ## 🛠️ The Toolkit

 This repository contains distinct modules for targeted intelligence gathering: